adopted-ember-addons/ember-notify/README.md

 ## Installation

-This module is an ember-cli addon, so all you need to do is:
+This module is an ember-cli addon, so installation is easy as pie.

 ```sh
 npm install ember-notify --save-dev